Preparedness & Response Plan

 A. Employees and contractors who test positive for COVID-19 or who display one or more of the principal symptoms of COVID-19 are prohibited from entering property owned, leased, or controlled by the Academy until:

-- three days have passed since their symptoms have resolved and seven days have passed since their symptoms first appeared or since they were swabbed for the test that yielded the positive result: or
+- three days have passed since their symptoms have resolved and seven days have passed since their symptoms first appeared or since they were swabbed for the test that yielded a positive result: or

 - the employee or contractor receives a negative COVID-19 test.